Managing table space incremental image copies

 - Register empty incremental copies (that is, register an incremental copy even though no pages changed since the last copy)

-provides the following options for use with FULL NO, FULL AUTO, and CHANGELIMIT:
+To accomplish incremental copy tasks, BMC AMI Copy provides the following options for use with FULL NO, FULL AUTO, and CHANGELIMIT:

 - CUMULATIVE specifies whether to merge a requested incremental RESETMOD NO copy with the most recent prior incremental RESETMOD NO copy.
-See Merging-incremental-copies.
+See Merging incremental copies.

 - KEEP specifies whether to delete the entry for the most recent prior incremental RESETMOD NO copy from SYSIBM.SYSCOPY.
-See Keeping-and-recalling-merged-incremental-copies.
+See Keeping and recalling merged incremental copies.

 - READTYPE allows you to choose the most efficient I/O method of reading the table space.
-See Optimizing-the-elapsed-time-for-an-incremental-copy.
+See Optimizing the elapsed time for an incremental copy.

 - EMPTY specifies whether to register an empty incremental copy.
-See Registering-empty-incremental-copies.
+See Registering empty incremental copies.

 This section contains the following topics: